ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/QuadSPI.md

 #### Defined behavior

-- A target implementaion covers most of the QSPI frame format (some targets might not provide the flexibility for setting all frame parameters).
+- A target implementation covers most of the QSPI frame format (some targets might not provide the flexibility for setting all frame parameters).
 - Command transfer - A target might provide additional functions for sending device-specific commands.
 If it does not, you can implement it using read and write functions.
 (This is target or driver dependent.)

 #### Undefined behavior